Janet Cox-Rearick: Early life and education

 Born Janet Pearson Cox in Bronxville, New York to Vernon Cox, a schoolmaster at St. Bernard's School in Manhattan, and Mary Bostwick Cox, a Wellesley College graduate in Art History.
 She attended Bronxville High School (graduating in 1948) and Wellesley College (class of 1952).
 Though she was working as a model and preparing for a career in fashion merchandising, her encounter with Sydney J. Freedberg, her professor at Wellesley, convinced her to follow a career in art history.
 She followed Freedberg to Harvard, where she did her MA and PhD under his supervision.
 She won a two-year Fulbright Fellowship in 1954, which led to her meeting with a young opera student, Anna Moffo, who became her lifelong friend.

-Janet Cox-Rearick Waldman with Anna Moffo in 1954 in Rome, when both were Fulbright Fellows.
+Janet Cox-Rearick with Anna Moffo in 1954 in Rome, when both were Fulbright Fellows.

 In 1961–63 she was a member of the first class of Fellows to Villa I Tatti, The Harvard Center for Italian Renaissance Studies.
 (The other Fellows appointed in that year were Eric Cochrane, Curtis Shell, John Freccero, and David Herlihy.)
 She held appointments at I Tatti again in 1975–76 and 1990–91.

 Among the first class of Fellows at Villa I Tatti.
 Photo taken at the Villa in May 1963.